kubernetes-sigs/cluster-api/docs/book/src/clusterctl/developers.md

 ### Build artifacts locally

-In order to build artifacts for the CAPI core provider, the kubeadm bootstrap provider, the kubeadm control plane provider and the docker infrastructure provider:
+In order to build artifacts for the CAPI core provider, the kubeadm bootstrap provider, the kubeadm control plane provider and the Docker infrastructure provider:

 ```bash
 make docker-build REGISTRY=gcr.io/k8s-staging-cluster-api PULL_POLICY=IfNotPresent